 – Mikalai Alimenkou

 As a bonus XP Days Ukraine recorded my session.
+My very first session recording.
+Woohoo!
 For some reason, it pops up now and then on Twitter.
 It almost reached 5.000 views. 🤷♂️

 Looking back, XP Days Ukraine and XP Conference made my year and launched me as a speaker.
 I was so proud of this accomplishment.